 Influencer marketing has grown dramatically in the last few years.
 With the introduction of new forms of social media, along with an ever-changing online shopping experience, Influencer marketing is a strong way of directly targeting your desired audience.

 80% of marketers say that influencer marketing is an effective way to promote a product, with 65 out of 100 marketers planning to include influencers in their marketing plan for 2020.
 It’s clear that influencer marketing has a very bright future, but is it for you?

-If you have a product or service aimed at general consumers, then yes, this is a form of marketing that you should really be adapting into your plan for 2020.
-If your product or service is perhaps catered to a smaller or niche audience, then you should do your research into the field first to ensure there are influencers with an audience that resonates with your own.
+If you have a product or service that you aim at general consumers, then yes, this is a form of marketing that you should really be adapting into your plan for 2021.
+If, however you market your products or services to a small or niche audience, then you should do your research into the field first.
+In order to ensure there are influencers with an audience that resonates with your own.

 Let’s say you have a new product that you’re launching in the gaming market.
 There are thousands of gamer influencers across YouTube alone, allowing you to reach out and offer them your product to feature in any videos they make.

 I myself am an avid gamer, and I find myself purchasing games after viewing influencers on YouTube and TikTok playing and promoting the game, or purchasing accessories I see these people using which I feel would be great to have.

 Companies often send one of their products to an influencer as a way of gaining brand awareness.
 These are inclusive of web traffic directly from the influencer.
 This can have a very high return on investment (ROI) if you manage them correctly.
 In fact, 89% of marketers say they’ve seen comparable or better results as part of influencer marketing.

 Here are some effective ways to implement influencer marketing into your marketing plan which you can test to see the results: